 Documenting Disaster LossesFederal programs often expect people to be at their organized best when their lives are at their worst.
 Disaster assistance programs can be complicated, with different specific deadlines and application procedures.
 All programs will require documentation of losses and recovery costs to receive disaster program benefits.
 The better the documentation, the more likely that a producer will be able to receive assistance for their recovery.

-1. What was the status of the farm or ranch the day before the disaster?
+1. The value of the farm or ranch assets before the disaster;

-2. What was the status of the farm or ranch the day after the disaster?
+2. The value of the farm or ranch assets after the disaster;

 Establishing the Pre-Disaster Value and Condition of Property